A Guide to Review and Appeal Hearings

 What kind of evidence do I need?

-The evidence you need will vary, since every case is different and decided based on its own unique facts and circumstances.
+The evidence you need will vary, since every case is different and decided upon based on its own unique facts and circumstances.
 A good place to start is the most recent decision on your application, which should explain the reasons for the ruling.
 Your representative will advise you on what additional evidence may be required to support your case.

 Top of Page